LeNomDesFleurs/NOI-VCVRACK/README.md

 # Hellebore [Reverb]
 It uses a Moorer reverb implementation with resizable buffers (which repitch !)<br>
 The size knob set the size of all delays lines.<br>
-The variation is a macro parameter that sets a lot of things :
+The variation is a macro parameter that sets multiple things :
 - Bleeding of one channel to an other
 - Disparity of buffer sizes (thus repitching)
 - Dispartity of feedback of each delays lines